apache/servicecomb-website/_docs/quick-start.md

 docker pull servicecomb/service-center
 docker run -d -p 30100:30100 servicecomb/service-center:latest
 ```
-*Reference to [service center deployment](/users/setup-environment/#运行service-center) to learn deploying Service Center as a local binary.*
+*Reference to [Install of ServiceCenter](/docs/service-center/install/) to learn deploying Service Center as a local binary.*

 ## Create your first microservice application
 Let\'s start the journey of microservice with a simple **Body Mass Index(BMI)** application.
 The [BMI](https://en.wikipedia.org/wiki/Body_mass_index){:target="_blank"} is an attempt to quantify the amount of tissue mass in an individual.
 This application contains two separate microservices: